 Medical school is academically rigorous.
 Often, the term “drinking from a firehose” is used to describe what it is like to be a medical student.
 It is not uncommon for students who have never experienced academic difficulty to face new challenges.

-We have an extensive system of resources to assist students with learning as efficiently and effectively as possible.
+We have an extensive system of resources to assist students with learning efficiently and effectively.
 In order to identify how students learn as efficiently as possible, we are conducting on-going research regarding factors that contribute to student performance and provide information and resources to help students maximize performance.
-Medical Student Services student success programs exists to provide advising, support, and assistance that empowers students to have the most successful and productive medical school experience possible.
+Medical Student Services student success programs exists to provide advising, support and assistance that empowers students to have a successful and productive medical school experience.

 - Individual Academic Advising: Medical Student Services offers a holistic and developmental advising approach as the initial and primary form of delivering services to students.
+Students are divided into advising groups by their learning communities.
 Please see the Academic Advising syllabus for further information about our advising services.

 - VARK Learning Modality

 - Lunch & Learns: We provide periodic group training experiences.
 In these sessions students are given specific learning strategies and tips suited to the specific module being referenced and the specific learning strengths of the student.